 There are four standing committees of the Board: the Audit Committee, the Corporate Governance Committee, the Nomination and Compensation Committee, and the Technical and Resources Committee.
 It is the Corporation's policy that each of the Audit Committee and the Corporate Governance Committee must be comprised solely of independent directors.
-The Board has concluded that all the directors who served as members of the Audit Committee and the Corporate Governance Committee NI 58-101 and that members of the Audit Committee met the more stringent Audit Committee independence tests under NI 52-110.
+The Board has concluded that all the directors who served as members of the Audit Committee and the Corporate Governance Committee during 2020 are independent under NI 58-101 and that members of the Audit Committee met the more stringent Audit Committee independence tests under NI 52-110.